jMetal/jMetal/README.md

 * The encoding takes into account the recommendations provided in “Clean code: A Handbook of Agile Software Craftsmanship" (Robert C. Martin)
 * The Fluent Interface (http://martinfowler.com/bliki/FluentInterface.html) is applied to configure and execute the algorithms.
-* We will incorporate progressively unit tests to all the clases.
+* We will incorporate progressively unit tests to all the classes.

 ### Clean code
-After applying clean code, the main code of NSGA-II is now as follows:
+After applying clean coding, the `NSGAII.java" program currently looks like this:
 ``` java
    public class NSGAII extends NSGAIITemplate {